-Critical friends: an independent review of voluntary sector infrastructure in the Criminal Justice System
+An independent review of voluntary sector infrastructure in the criminal justice system

 This report summarises the findings of a comprehensive independent review of infrastructure services for the voluntary sector working in the Criminal Justice System.
 The views of 157 organisations and individuals were collected for this review.
 An overwhelming majority of those participants expressed support for the role that infrastructure plays in supporting the voluntary sector throughout the Criminal Justice System.
 Many expressed the view that infrastructure organisations were vital for the future of informed and effective service delivery.

 “It is clear that specialist infrastructure is valued by all sectors, and that there is consensus around its core functions, including those of being a conduit for information to the voluntary sector; collating and representing sector views; providing input into the development of public policy; interpreting and disseminating policy to front-line organisations; providing opportunities for networking and peer learning; and providing a point of communication between policy-makers.” - Debbie Pippard, Barrow Cadbury Trust, Chair of the independent advisory panel

 Whilst the findings showed positive support for infrastructure organisations, it was also clear that in the current climate they could not be complacent and would have to adapt to stay relevant, diversify their income base to be sustainable, and be accountable to keep the trust and support of their members and the wider voluntary sector.

 The voluntary sector clearly values the infrastructure support they receive.
 Infrastructure organisations were thought to have an important role to play in supporting the voluntary sector, even though there was a clear desire for services to be adapted and expanded in a rapidly changing environment.